ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 position.
 We can think of an `Option[_]` like about container keeping a value.
 For now it has no context.

-Let's assigned a context to it by defining a first value constructor called `Some`
+Let's assigned a context to it by defining a value constructor called `Some`
 ```scala
 case class Some[A](get: A) extends Option[A]
 ```
-This constructor introduced a context of container with a value within.
+This constructor introduced a context of container with a none empty value.

 A context meaning no value (empty container) can be defined with `None`
 ```scala